jeenalee/til/README.md

 20150411
 [interactive-pretty-stuff] (https://github.com/jeenalee/interactive-pretty-stuff/): [fitzgen](https://github.com/fitzgen) and I paired up for making some interactive pretty stuff.
 We have a list of things we want to add to make it even prettier!
 Check it out [here](http://jeenalee.github.io/interactive-pretty-stuff/).

 [`gh-pages`] (https://help.github.com/articles/creating-project-pages-manually/) will display the project page of your repo.
-[Here](./github-tricks/gh-page.txt)) is an overview of creating the project page for Interactive-pretty-stuff.
+[Here](./github-tricks/gh-page.txt) is an overview of creating the project page for interactive-pretty-stuff.